Twickenham Riverside - addressing residents' frequently asked questions

-The redevelopment of Twickenham Riverside is a priority for the Council and has been for many years.
-Work to progress the design can continue largely as normal and so the Council is keen to continue to deliver this vision for the local area.
+The redevelopment of Twickenham Riverside is a priority and has been for many years.
+Work to progress the design can continue largely as normal and so we are keen to continue to deliver this vision for the local area.

-It is the Council’s intention to develop the scheme itself and to keep control of the site going forward.
-A paper will go to Committee detailing how the scheme will be delivered.
+It is our intention to develop the scheme itself and to keep control of the site going forward.
+A paper will go to Committee later this year detailing how the scheme will be delivered.

-It is one of the Council’s ambitions to ensure that this site is accessible for all, including those who favour active modes of transport.
-During the design stages of the project, we will be exploring ways in which we can make the site as cyclist friendly as possible.
-The removal of cars from the Embankment is already a good starting point for improvements.
+It is one of our ambitions to ensure that this site is accessible for all, including those who favour active modes of transport.
+Information on the cycle routes can be found in the the planning application documents.

-Hopkin’s design provides views of the riverside from the high street.
+The design has significantly widened Water Lane and provides views of Eel Pie Island bridge from the King Street.
 It is hoped that the view and inviting architecture and design in conjunction with commercial units on Water Lane will draw people down towards the riverside.

 The riverside will also be host to a variety of activities, further strengthening the sites position as a destination spot and encouraging people come and enjoy the riverside and Twickenham.

-The design includes a variety of amenities for children and young people, including a play area and the possibility of river-based activities.
-We hope that young people will enjoy and utilise the open spaces to socialise and participate in recreational activities.
+The design includes a variety of amenities for children and young people, including a play area, natural play, open lawn, pétanque pitches, outside games and potential for river based activities.
+We hope young people will enjoy and utilise the open space to socialise and participate in recreational activities.
 As the design develops, we will continue to ensure that the enjoyment of all ages is considered.